Pacific gopher snake: Life expectancy

 The Pacific gopher snake is observed to live 12 to 15 years in the wild.
 The oldest known individual lived over 33 years in captivity.

-Reproduction
+Reproductive behavior

-They are an oviparous species in which eggs are laid from June to August and hatch in 2 to 2.5 months.
+Pacific gopher snakes are an oviparous species whose males begin competing for the opportunity to mate with females from June to August.
+This competition involves aggressive behaviors such as biting, hissing, and attempting to pin one another to the ground.
+When a female finally successfully mates, she spends up to six weeks locating and preparing an ideal nesting site.
+These snakes often choose to nest communally, with multiple females laying their eggs in the same location and in some cases a single nest site can contain as many as 50 eggs, providing a shared space for incubation and eventual hatching which typically takes about 2 to 2.5 months.

 In captive breeding, the snake goes through a winter brumation period to improve breeding success.
-The clutches average 1214 eggs and hatch in the same time period as in the wild.
+The clutches average 12–14 eggs and hatch in the same time period as in the wild.